sjc7217/HugoBlog/content/posts/recent-update-202102.md

 ### Empty Window

-It's a long time since last update and almost forget this place to share my life.
+It's a long time since my last update and I almost forget this place to share my life.

 COVID-2019 changed my life a lot although I'm now in mainland China where the pandamic control is *Strong and Quick*.
 In their words, the CPC's decision is quick and correct, but in my opinion, it's a mirror which shows their endless power and willful.

 I passed JLPT N1 test in DEC 2020 after about 3 months' study and training.
-I start study Japanese on Nov 2018 and I think it's much better now after N2 and N1 test.
+A new language helps me learn from another orientation.

 ### Political compass